matthias-reis/carda-gatsby/content/articles/2024/01/a-burial-at-sea-interview-en.md

 ---
 date: 2024-01-19T12:30:00.766Z
-slug: a-burial-at-sea-interview-en
 typeName: Interview
-title: 'A Burial At Sea About Their New Album, "Close To Home"'
+title: A Burial At Sea About Their New Album, "Close To Home"
 subTitle: '"The Biggest Motivation Is Our Love for Our Band!"'
-seoTitle: 'A Burial At Sea - Interview - "Close To Home" - Post-Rock'
+seoTitle: A Burial At Sea - Interview - "Close To Home" - Post-Rock
-description: 'The new A Burial At Sea album, "Close To Home", is ready!
-Read my interview with Dara and Patrick and get all the insights!'
+description: The new A Burial At Sea album, "Close To Home", is ready!
+Read my interview with Dara and Patrick and get all the insights!
-excerpt: 'A Burial At Sea are back with their new album, "Close To Home"!
+excerpt: A Burial At Sea are back with their new album, "Close To Home"!
 I had the chance to interview Dara and Patrick.
 We talked about their creative process, the album concept and their tour plans.
-Get all the details here!'
+Get all the details here!
 image: https://storage.googleapis.com/cardamonchai-media/2024-01-19/a-burial-at-sea-interview-soundsvegan-com-jpg-imagine-e8e8e8_9f9f9f_1024_768/640.webp
-copyright: 'A Burial At Sea'
+copyright: A Burial At Sea
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-01-19/a-burial-at-sea-interview-soundsvegan-com-og-jpg-imagine-e8e8e8_a5a5a5_1200_628/640.webp
 labels:
   - Band